rub3n2000/parcelreactprojectbuilder/README.md

 ## Running the app

 #### Clean Frontend
-To start cleanfrontend simply do npm start.
+To start cleanfrontend simply do npm install then npm start.
 It will hot-restart as you make changes.
 Cleanfrontend doesn't include an api, so as long as the client appears to be working you are all good there.
 _______________________________________________